1. What is hemp?

 1. How do I apply to grow hemp?

 Applications for 2019 are closed.
-SCDA will start taking applications for the 2020 growing season in late 2019.
+SCDA will start taking applications for the 2020 growing season on February 1, 2020.

 2. How much is the application fee?

 Fees for the 2020 season have not yet been established.
 For growing season 2019, a $50 non-refundable application fee was required at the time of submission.
 For those issued a license, SCDA collected a $500 license fee.

 3. Do I have to be an owner of the land?
 If not, do I have to have a signed agreement with the owner to use the land to grow hemp?

 You do not have to be the landowner, but if you are leasing land, you will be required to provide permission from the landowner to participate in the program.

 4. Can I grow hemp under someone else? (like a partnership)

 Only one person’s name will be listed on the Grower License.
 In growing season 2019, SCDA has allowed Licensed Hemp Growers to provide SCDA with a list of other individuals that are involved in the growing process.